codemagic-ci-cd/codemagic-docs/content/yaml-publishing/huawei-appgallery.md

 ---
 title: Huawei AppGallery
 description: How to deploy an app to Huawei AppGallery using codemagic.yaml
-weight: 4
+weight: 6
 ---

 Codemagic enables you to automatically publish your iOS or Android app to Huawei AppGallery.

 ## Creating an API Client in Huawei AppGallery
-An API client is an identity credential used by AppGallery Connect to manage user access to AppGallery Connect APIs.
+An API client is an identity credential used by **AppGallery Connect** to manage user access to AppGallery Connect APIs.
 Before accessing an API, you must create an API client with the permission for accessing the API.
 The procedure is as follows:

 1. Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) and click **Users and permissions**.
 2. Go to **API key** > **Connect API** and click **Create**.
 3. For **Name**, enter a custom client name.
 Set **Project** to **N/A**, select the required roles, and click **OK**.

 {{<notebox>}}
-NOTE: Set Project to N/A to define the API client as a team-level one.
+**Note:** Set Project to N/A to define the API client as a team-level one.
 Otherwise, the result code 403 will be returned during API calls.
 {{</notebox>}}

 4. After the client is successfully created, you need to save the **Client ID** and the **Client Secret** (**Key**) to [environment variables](/variables/environment-variable-groups/#storing-sensitive-valuesfiles) in a group named **app_gallery** for example.